 NAHJ is governed by an 18-member board of directors that consists of executive officers and regional directors who represent geographic areas of the United States and the Caribbean.
 The national office is located in Washington, D.C.

-- To organized and provide support for Hispanic Journalists.
+- To organize and provide support for Hispanic Journalists.

 - To encourage and support the study and practices of journalism and communications by Hispanics.